What You Must Know Before Buying A Used 911 Carrera 997

 Porsche Ceramic Composite Brakes

 The ceramic brake setup was a factory fitted option for the 997 and generally seen on the S, Turbo and GT models.
 Porsche Ceramic Composite Brakes (PCCB) use cross-drilled, carbon fiber reinforced ceramic discs with special composite pads.
 They produce amazing stopping power and are 50% lighter than a standard brake a setup.
 They also have a considerably longer life than their standard counterparts.
-However, the expected life of the PCC brakes does not always play out in reality.
+However, the expected life of the PCC brakes does not always play out in reality, especially if the car has seen track time.

 If you are buying a Porsche 911 997 that has the PCCB option, it’s worth being certain how much life remains on the brakes.
 Parts for the front brakes alone could run you more than $10,000.
 Sounds like a good reason for selling a car!